 - Take a heritage walk around Horniman Circle (Fort).

-- This is difficult but if you can manage a permission, a trip at the Mumbai Secretariat (Nariman Point) can be memorable tip.
-It’ll give you child a sneak-peek on the working of local administration.
+- This is difficult but if you can manage permission, a trip at the Mumbai Secretariat (Nariman Point) can be a memorable trip.
+It’ll give your child a sneak-peek on the working of local administration.

 - Take a break from the bustling traffic, enjoy a birds-eye view of this glamorous city of Mumbai.
 A helicopter ride will provide you breath-taking views throughout your half an hour journey.

-- Mumbai is the home of Bollywood and there are some operators who offer a half day Bollywood Tour.
+- Mumbai is the home of Bollywood and some operators offer a half-day Bollywood Tour.

-- Take memorable tour inside the Dadasaheb Phalke Film City (Goregoan).
+- Take a memorable tour inside the Dadasaheb Phalke Film City (Goregoan).

-- Mumbai is not always about concrete forests, malls and glamour but it’s also a home to thousands of tribal females that live inside the Sanjay Gandhi National Park (Borivali).
+- Mumbai is not always about concrete forests, malls, and glamour but it’s also home to thousands of tribal females that live inside the Sanjay Gandhi National Park (Borivali).
 You can also volunteer with them and attend their weekly lunch parties.

-- Nehru Science Center (Worli) is one of the most famous science centres of the country.
+- Nehru Science Center (Worli) is one of the most famous science centers in the country.
 It has more than 500 hands-on and interactive science exhibits on various aspects of science.
 This destination is a must-see for students and aspirants of science.

-- Tata Institute of Fundamental Research organizes CHAI & WHY that is a free science talk twice a month—Prithvi Theatre (Juhu) and Ruparel College (Dadar).
-It’s a must visit for science enthusiasts; of all age.
+- Tata Institute of Fundamental Research organizes CHAI & WHY that is a free science talk twice a month — Prithvi Theatre (Juhu) and Ruparel College (Dadar).
+It’s a must-visit for science enthusiasts; of all ages.

 - Visit The Global Vipassana Pagoda (Borivali) is an angelic structure constructed as a dedication to Buddha, his teachings and the monks who practice meditation

-- Take a tour to the oldest street shopping place of the city—Fashion Street (Between CST and Churchgate).
+- Take a tour of the oldest street shopping place in the city — Fashion Street (Between CST and Churchgate).

-- There are few fresh water lakes that provide water to the city.
+- Few freshwater lakes provide water to the city.
 A trip to explore these will be interesting.
-Visit Powai and Vihar Lake (Powai) and Tulsi Lake (Borivali) for a half day picnic.
+Visit Powai and Vihar Lake (Powai) and Tulsi Lake (Borivali) for a half-day picnic.

 If you’re from Mumbai you might already be knowing these places.
-I not, you can always Google it out but do visit all of them before your child becomes another you.
-And if you have done them all and gnat to know more, mail me—I can tell you more!
+If not, you can always Google it out but do visit all of them before your child becomes another you.
+And if you’ve done them all and want to know more, mail me — I can tell you more!

-You can also contact him for some adult tours—only for parents!
+PS: You can also contact him for some adult tours — only for parents!